MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-manage-expenses-reports-and-receipts.md

 ---
-title: Manage expenses, reports and receipts
+title: Manage expenses, reports, and receipts using the Expense mobile app
-description: This article provides information about managing  expenses, reports and receipts using new expense mobile app.
+description: This article provides information about managing expenses, reports, and receipts using the Expense mobile app.
 author: ramagadu
 ms.date: 05/26/2023
 ms.topic: article